nsmsn/dotcom/src/posts/2025-indieweb-carnival-take-two.md

 Or maybe you've been blogging for a long time and there's old stuff on your blog you may no longer fully agree with anymore.
 Would you write an update to that older post?

 Also, [time travel is a popular trope](https://tvtropes.org/pmwiki/pmwiki.php/Main/TimeTravelTropes) in books, film, and television.
-I don't know if that has been explored in an IndieWeb Carnival before...
+I don't know if that has been explored in an IndieWeb Carnival before.
 Here's an opportunity to revisit the past: not to relive it (or repeat it), but to do something... interesting with it.

 I invite you to think about the phrase "take two" and use your personal site to publish a&nbsp;response.